gobuffalo/tags/README.md

 Easily build HTML tags in Go!
 This package is especially useful when using [http://gobuffalo.io](http://gobuffalo.io).

+NOTE: Tags has a minimum Go dependency of 1.8.1.

 ## Form Building w/ Buffalo

 ### Form